If using Dermalize:

 If you have any problems/queries, contact your practitioner initially.
 She will refer you onto your GP if there are signs of adverse reaction/infection.

-Other acceptable lotions include: E45, coconut oil, and bepanthen- although this contains lanolin and can block the pores creating slight skin irritation.
+Other acceptable lotions include: E45, coconut oil, Aveeno.
+Please do not use Bepanthen as it contains lanolin and can block pores and cause spots.

 If you have any questions please contact the studio or